Moraouid/Moraouid/README.md

 	private :
 		std::string	Name = "Soufiane El Abboubi";
 		std::string	SU = "Moraouid";
-		std::string	Quote = "Sell your house of cards while it still looks like a castle";
+		std::string	Quote = "Code is like jok.
+When you have to explain it, it’s bad.";
 		int		Age = 22;
 	public :
 		Moraouid();